 Exploring the most popular volcano destinations in the Philippines should be one of your travel bucket lists.
 Why?
-Because these volcanoes will leave you in awe not only with their gorgeous and stunning views but also the experience and adventures that they bring.
+Because these volcanoes will leave you in awe not only with their gorgeous views but also the experience and adventures that they bring.

 In this article, we listed down all the most popular volcano destinations in the Philippines.
 Get to learn more about them here and all the things or activities that you can do when you go there.
 Although some of these volcanoes are considered active, you can make sure that they are all safe to explore.
 Of course, there are corresponding news or announcements as well if they’re safe during the day of your visit.

 Location: Legaspi City, Albay

 This volcano in the Philippines is popular for its perfect cone shape.
 But don’t be deceived, behind its serene beauty, it is also feared for being an active volcano.
 The most active one in the country.
 It has erupted more than 50 times since its first eruption in 1616.
 The latest eruption of Mayon occurred last 2018.

 However, that doesn’t stop foreign and local travelers to explore this sacred stratovolcano.
 Because why not?
 It inspired a lot of stories and its picture-perfect shape deserves all the attention.

 Unfortunately, it is impossible to climb Mt.
 Mayon up to its summit.
 But, there are still plenty of activities that you can do here.
 The best one would be riding an ATV from Casagawa Ruins Park (which is also a popular tourist destination in Albay).
 You can choose different trails as well.
 But all trails offer a great view of the volcano.